 BEN D. SAWYER, PhD

-Ben D. Sawyer studies the cognitive and perceptual dimensions of human experience, from driving simulation to immersive attraction design, from human-autonomy interaction to the neuroscience of misdirection.
+Dr. Sawyer’s research runs from driving simulation to immersive attraction design, from human autonomy interaction to the neuroscience of misdirection.
+He advises Fortune 50 companies, governments, and major nonprofits.

 GRACE TEO, PhD

-Lead Scientist
+Consulting Scientist